-Each year, The Queen celebrates her official birthday with a huge parade of soldiers and music, known as Trooping the Colour.
-But what exactly is Trooping, where did it come from?
-Read on…
+Each year, the King celebrates his official birthday with a grand parade of soldiers and music, known as Trooping the Colour.
+But what exactly is Trooping, and where did it come from?
+Read on to find out.

-Also known as The Queen’s Birthday Parade, Trooping the Colour is a parade of military music, horses, guns and personnel, which takes place at Horse Guards Parade, usually on the second Saturday of June.
-It is based upon the centuries-old tradition of trooping the colour in battle, as a point around which soldiers could rally.
+Also called the King’s Birthday Parade, Trooping the Colour is a dazzling display of military precision, music, horses, and ceremonial pageantry.
+The event takes place at Horse Guards Parade, typically on the second Saturday of June.
+It originates from a centuries-old military tradition of trooping the regimental colours in battle as a rallying point for soldiers.

-Now, one regiment each year is selected to parade their flag (their colour) in front of The King and receive the royal inspection and salute for the special occasion.
+Today, one regiment is chosen annually to parade its flag — or “colour” — before the King, receiving a royal inspection and salute for the occasion.

-This ceremony has marked the official birthday of the Monarch since 1748, during the reign of George II, and has occurred annually since 1820 – save for occasions of bad weather and periods of mourning.
+This ceremony has marked the official birthday of the British monarch since 1748, during the reign of George II, and has been held annually since 1820, barring interruptions for bad weather or periods of national mourning.

 What happens at Trooping the Colour?

-Then, the Regimental Colour being trooped is carried down the ranks following music by the bands, and the Foot Guards and the Household Cavalry march past Her Majesty next; The King’s Troop, Royal Horse Artillery, rank past with their guns.
-This performance of horses, guns and music is a personal tribute to the Sovereign by her troops.
+Foot Guards and the Household Cavalry march past, followed by The King’s Troop, Royal Horse Artillery, with their ceremonial guns.
+This impressive display of soldiers, horses, and music is a personal tribute to the Sovereign by the armed forces.

-When she attended on horseback, Her Majesty would wear the Household troop’s uniform as Colonel-in-Chief, (note the change of feather in her hat, and the symbol on the collar in gold braid), along with the sash and star badge of the Order of the Garter, or the the Thistle, if the Scots Guards were trooping (as in the first image below – dark green sash).
+When she attended on horseback, Her Majesty would wear the Household troop’s uniform as Colonel-in-Chief, (note the change of feather in her hat, and the symbol on the collar in gold braid), along with the sash and star badge of the Order of the Garter, or the Order of the Thistle, if the Scots Guards were trooping.

 How to see Trooping the Colour: